TeodoraZ98/Artificial-Intelligence-Basics/README.md

 # Console-Based Strategy Game (X/O Duel)

 This is a console-based Python game where two players (or one player and the computer) compete by placing X and O pieces on a customizable board.
 Each player has unique placement rules, and the game ends when no more valid moves are possible.
+Designed to demonstrate strategic thinking and algorithm design.

 ## Features